Topple-seed: Villanova stunned 65-62 by Wisconsin in NCAA - News 12 Now

 BIG PICTURE

-Villanova: There would be no magic this March for the Wildcats, who didn’t talk about repeating but were constantly reminded about trying to be the first team to win consecutive titles since Florida in 2007.
-Jenkins and Hart are NBA bound, but in Brunson, Divincenzo and Eric Paschall, Villanova has a solid core coming back.
+Villanova: There would be no magic this March for the Wildcats, who didn’t talk about repeating but were constantly reminded about trying to repeat.
+Jenkins and Hart are NBA bound, but in Brunson, DiVincenzo and Eric Paschall, Villanova has a solid core coming back.

 Wisconsin: All that’s left for the Badgers seniors — Koenig, Hayes, Brown and Zak Showalter — is to win a national title.
-They’ve won a national-best 13 NCAA tourney games in the past four years and can’t be overlooked despite their seed.
+They’ve won 13 NCAA tourney games in the past four years and can’t be overlooked.
 This team can play almost any style and in Koenig Wisconsin has a player capable of taking over.

 UP NEXT